Internal Guidelines used in processing claims

 Claims for Injury Benefit are decided by Deciding Officers in the Benefits Branch.

 If Illness Benefit is already being paid to a person, and it is decided that Injury Benefit is payable with effect from the initial date of incapacity, any arrears of Injury Benefit due are issued if a reduced rate Illness Benefit was paid.

 The person is advised of the right of appeal to the Chief Appeals Officer where a claim is disallowed.

 How Payment Is Made

-Claimants to Injury Benefit are informed of the approval of their claim and payment is made weekly by electronic fund transfer (EFT) or cheque if necessary.
+Claimants to Injury Benefit are informed of the approval of their claim and payment is made weekly by electronic fund transfer (EFT).